ramezanifar/vscode_remote_guide/README.md

 - Confirm the name.
 - Exit by `Ctrl+x`

-Now try to open an ssh connection again.
+Now try to open an ssh connection again:
 `$ssh ros@192.168.1.30`
 After confirming that this host is legitimate, SSH connection is established.
 After entering the correct password, you can control the remote machine and browse the file system.
 Finally, use:
 `$exit`